fullenw1/OrphanForeignSecurityPrincipals/README.md

 - Add the foreign account or group into all groups where it has formerly been.
 This will create the same ForeignSecurityPrincipal again.
-**Hint:** If you have still the export file which you used to remove the ForeignSecurityPincipals, there is a column inside with the groupmembership.
+**Hint:** If you have still the export file which you used to remove the ForeignSecurityPincipals, there is a column inside with the group membership.
 ## Automation
-There are several way to keep your Active Directory clean from orphan Foreign Security Principals.
+There are several ways to keep your Active Directory clean from orphan Foreign Security Principals.
 Here are some suggestions:
 ### Method 1: For better security
 1. Schedule a script to export the list to a file and send a mail.
 2. Review the file and update if necessary.
-3. Use the `Remove-OrphanForeignSecurityPrincipal` cmdlet associated to the file.
+3. Use the `Remove-OrphanForeignSecurityPrincipal` cmdlet associated with the file.
 ### Method 2: Balanced effort
 1. Schedule a script to export and count the number of entries.
 2. Depending on X which is the average number of accounts you deleted in your environment since your last cleanup:
-- If the script finds less then X orphan Foreign Security Principals, the script removes them directly.
+- If the script finds less than X orphan Foreign Security Principals, the script removes them directly.
-- If the script finds more then X orphan Foreign Security Principals, the script sends a mail with the export as attachment for further verification.
+- If the script finds more then X orphan Foreign Security Principals, the script sends a mail with the export as an attachment for further verification.
 3. If the script has sent a mail, review the file and update if necessary.
-4. If you reviewed the file, use the `Remove-OrphanForeignSecurityPrincipal` cmdlet associated to this file.
+4. If you reviewed the file, use the `Remove-OrphanForeignSecurityPrincipal` cmdlet associated with this file.